-Social Media Employment Screening
+Using Social Media For Employment Screening?

-social_mediaDid you know that many companies today are using social media to check out their employees before and during employment?
+Did you know that many companies today are using social media to check out their employees before and during employment?

-Why, then, to employers bother to look at these sites?
+Why, then, do employers bother to look at these sites?
 The answer is simple: If you do not care enough to censor what the public can see of your posts, you may not be a good fit for their company.
 Laziness and the lack of desire to keep the public view of your social media “cleaned up” of the kinds of posts that could be offensive to their customers is as good a reason as any to decline an application for employment.

 At least from the employer’s point of view.
 However, the laws on this type of screening are not as clear.
 This is where those who advocate the privacy of social media step in and have their say.
 For many, the whole idea of social media is that it is the one place they can be themselves, totally and completely, without judgment or offense.
 The person they are in office differs from the image they portray on their social media – and they like it that way.
 For these individuals, an employer surfing their social media just seems wrong.
 It is an invasion of personal space that should not be allowed.